OchiabutoKelechi/Customers-Churn-Analysis/README.md

 3) Review the benefits offered across all Card categories, with priority attention given to the Silver, Gold, and Platinum cards, to ensure they provide compelling value.
 Also, offering exclusive incentives for cardholders could help reduce customer attrition.

-4) Given that a significant number of attrited customers belong to the Uneducated and High School leaver categories, consider launching educational outreach programs.
+4) Given that a significant number of Attrited customers belong to the Uneducated and High School leaver categories, consider launching educational outreach programs.
 Offering resources or partnerships with educational institutions could improve customer loyalty and attract a broader audience.

 5) With a notable number of customers in Lower Income brackets (below $40k and $40k-$60k) experiencing high attrition, create income-sensitive promotions.
 Tailor products and services with affordable pricing or financing options to accommodate these segments.

 ## Conclusion
 This project has provided insights into the company's business performance, with a focus on customer attrition.
-By focusing on the insights from the analysis and the recommendations, the business can enhance customer retention, improve satisfaction, and increase their revenue.
+By focusing on the insights from the analysis and the recommendations, the business can enhance customer retention, improve satisfaction, and increase its revenue.